Rikthepixel/RikThePixel/README.md

 # Sup, My name is [Rik](https://www.rikdenbreejen.nl/)! 🖐

 I am Rik den Breejen, a Software engineer from the Netherlands.
 My specialization is predominantly in web-development, ranging from front- to back-end.
-Currently I attend Fontys University of Applied Sciences, majoring in Software engineering.
+I work for [TinyTronics](https://github.com/TinyTronics).
+I graduated from Fontys University of Applied Sciences, majoring in Software engineering.

 My love for coding drives me to spend a lot of my free time programming on personal projects.
 I often find myself experimenting with and geeking out over new technologies.